J-Kjellmo/i3conf/README.md

 * Run rofi-theme-selector and choose a dark theme preferrably

 ## TODO
-* Create script for automating the install process, also to personalize and choose which blocks to incude.
+* Create script for automating the install process, also to personalize and choose which blocks to include.
 * Actually learn how to make blocks yourself, stupid